AndreasFaust/react-raster/README.md

 An array-element’s index matches the index of the breakpoint.
 If the prop-array is shorter than the breakpoints-array, the last value is adapted for all larger breakpoints.

-This simple example defines the following left padding of the grid:
+This simple example defines a grid with a left padding:

 ```jsx
 <Grid breakpoints={[0, 500, 1000, 1200, 1400]} left={["3vw", "2vw", "1vw"]} />